 The Mode Bit Reset (MBR) command can be used to return the device from continuous high performance read mode back to normal standby awaiting any new command.
 Because some device packages lack a hardware RESET# input and a device that is in a continuous high performance read mode may not recognize any normal SPI command, a system hardware reset or software reset command may not be recognized by the device.
 It is recommended to use the MBR command after a system reset when the RESET# signal is not available or, before sending a software reset, to ensure the device is released from continuous high performance read mode.

 The MBR command sends Ones on SI or IO0 for 8 SCK cycles.
 IO1 to IO3 are "don't care" during these cycles.

-Mode Bit Reset command sequence
+Figure 128 Mode Bit Reset command sequence

-12 Data integrity
+Data integrity

-12 Data integrity
+Data integrity 12

-12.1 Erase endurance
+Erase endurance 12.1

-Table 58Erase endurance
+Table 53 Erase endurance

-Parameter Minimum Unit Program/Erase cycles per main flash array sectors 100 PE cycle Program/Erase cycles per PPB array or non-volatile register array 1) 100 PE cycle
+Parameter Minimum Unit Program/Erase cycles per main flash array sectors 100K PE cycle Program/Erase cycles per PPB array or non-volatile register array ^[57] 100K PE cycle

-1) Each write command to a non-volatile register causes a PE cycle on the entire non-volatile register array.
-OTP bits and registers internally reside in a separate array that is not PE cycled.
+57. Each write command to a non-volatile register causes a PE cycle on the entire non-volatile register array.

-12.2 Data retention
+Data retention 12.2

-Table 59Data retention
+Table 54 Data retention

-Parameter Test conditions Minimum time Unit Data retention time 100 Program/Erase Cycles > 20 Years
+Parameter Test conditions Minimum time Unit

+Data retention time 10K Program/Erase Cycles 20 Years

+100K Program/Erase Cycles 2 Years